Priyanshu-Bist/StockPrediction/README.md

 # StockPrediction
 Using ANN to Predict Trends from historical Apple Stock Data.
-Also contains Presentation while learning aand leveraging ML in the field of Industrial Engineering.
+Also contains Presentation while learning and leveraging ML in the field of Industrial Engineering.